Ruth E. Franklin’s “Bonnaz” Embroidery Career

 - /images/CalDivorce1966.jpg

-If you have additional information about Ruth E. Franklin (Burge), please contact me at noah@stitch-rite.com
+If you have additional information about the life or legacy of Ruth E. Franklin (Burge), please contact me at noah@stitch-rite.com